Zero-Sum Games: A Comprehensive Guide

 Minimax Theorem

-Von Neumann’s theorem states there exists a value \( v \) such that:
+Von Neumann’s theorem guarantees a game value \( v \):

 Saddle Point